TeamViewer has a built-in VPN service that allows you to connect to a device to share files and printers.

-The way TeamViewer VPN works
+How the TeamViewer VPN works

 Our service acts more like a VLAN as the machines are placed into a virtual private network so that the devices think they are in the same network.
-Whereas, PIA takes your traffic and forwards it from the country server that you are connected to.
+PIA takes your traffic and forwards it from the country server you are connected to.

 For the VPN to work, a VPN driver must be installed on both sides and can either be started during a remote control connection or on its own from within the TeamViewer settings.